Bob Stefanowski

 Robert Vincent Stefanowski (born May 21, 1962) is an American businessman and politician.

 Born and raised in North Haven, Connecticut, he is a former business executive of General Electric, 3i Group plc, UBS, and Dollar Financial Group.
 He resides in Madison, Connecticut.

-Stefanowski was the Republican Party nominee for Governor of Connecticut in 2018 and 2022, losing both times to Democrat Ned Lamont.
+Stefanowski was the Republican Party nominee for Governor of Connecticut in 2018 and 2022.

 Early life

-Stefanowski's father, Bob Stefanowski, was the scoreboard assistant for the Yale Bowl.
+Stefanowski's father, also named Bob, was the scoreboard assistant for the Yale Bowl.
 Stefanowski graduated from North Haven High School in 1980.
 He earned a B.S. in accounting from Fairfield University in 1984 and an MBA from Cornell University in 1992.

 Stefanowski began as an auditor in Hartford, Connecticut for PricewaterhouseCoopers after graduating from Fairfield University.

 Business career

 Stefanowski's tenure at General Electric began in 1994 where he held multiple senior roles through 2007.
 In 2003, Stefanowski became president and CEO of GE Commercial & Industrial Finance and then proceeded in 2004–2005 to serve as president and CEO of GE Telecom, Media & Technology Finance.
 Stefanowski worked at the GE Capital headquarters in Norwalk, Connecticut.

 From 2008 to 2011, Stefanowski was chairman and managing partner of 3i Group plc in London, England.
 He then served as chief financial officer of UBS, where he restructured the Investment Bank to meet Basel III regulatory requirements.

 From 2014 to 2017 he served as CEO of Dollar Financial Group in London and Philadelphia, Pennsylvania.

 From early 2019 to present, Stefanowski has been employed by and in senior leadership and decision-making positions with Neom, a controversial planned futuristic development in the northwest of Saudi Arabia totally owned by the Saudi Government Wealth Fund, PIF.